 In 2017 the Panel visited each of the 22 principal councils and met with many members and officers.
-Since then we have met with all Fire and Rescue and National Park Authorities and continued with the programme of meetings with Community and Town Councillors and Clerks.
-In this draft Annual Report we continue to reflect some of the issues that have arisen during our visits.
-We have previously indicated that payments to councillors have not kept pace with the original comparator the Panel used to establish an appropriate level of remuneration because of pressures on public expenditure.
+Since then they had met with all Fire and Rescue and National Park Authorities and continued with the programme of meetings with Community and Town Councillors and Clerks.
+In this draft Annual Report, the IRP continued to reflect some of the issues that have arisen during their visits.
+The IRP had previously indicated that payments to councillors had not kept pace with the original comparator the Panel used to establish an appropriate level of remuneration because of pressures on public expenditure.
 The effect of this can be seen in the tables and graphs in section 3.
-A more detailed paper will be available on our website.
+A more detailed paper will be available on the IRP website.

-We propose an increase in the basic salary of elected members of principal councils and members of both Fire and Rescue Authorities and National Park Authorities to take account of the current rate of inflation which will help prevent further erosion.
+The IRP proposed an increase in the basic salary of elected members of principal councils and members of both Fire and Rescue Authorities and National Park Authorities to take account of the current rate of inflation which will help prevent further erosion.

-We acknowledge that there may be some concerns about the financial impact of this increase when local government in Wales continues to be financially stretched.
-However, we have to balance the issue of affordability with fairness to members of local councils and recognise that the current level of payments means that many of them struggle financially.
-As we have consistently indicated, representative democracy does not come without a cost.
-In the current circumstances we consider our determinations set out in this Report achieve this balance.
+The IRP acknowledged that there may be some concerns about the financial impact of this increase when local government in Wales continues to be financially stretched.
+However, they had to balance the issue of affordability with fairness to members of local councils and recognise that the current level of payments means that many of them struggle financially.
+As the IRP have consistently indicated, representative democracy does not come without a cost.
+In the current circumstances the IRP considered that the determinations set out in this Report achieve this balance.